Seagate/cortx-s3server/README.md

 ## Contribute to CORTX-S3 Server

 We welcome all Source Code and Documentation contributions to the CORTX-S3 Server component repository.
-Refer to the [CORTX-S3 Server Contributing Guide](CONTRIBUTING.md) document to submit your contributions.
+Refer to the [CORTX S3 Server Contributing Guide](CONTRIBUTING.md) document to submit your contributions.
+Refer to the [CORTX S3 Architecture Guide](docs/CortxS3_Architecture.md) to learn more about how this software is organized.

 ## CORTX Community